jahilldev/astro-auto-load/README.md

 ## Limitations

-- Only works in SSR mode (not static builds)
+- **Only works in SSR mode** (not static builds)
-- Loaders run on every request (consider adding your own caching layer)
+- **Loaders run on every request** - Consider adding your own caching layer for frequently accessed data

-- Component must use `import.meta.url` to look up its own data
+### Server Islands

+**✅ Fully Supported!**

+Server Islands work automatically because Astro runs middleware for Server Island requests.
+No special configuration needed!

+**How it works:**

+- **Regular SSR pages:** Middleware runs → Pre-loads all loaders in parallel → Components get data via `getData()`
+- **Server Islands:** Middleware runs (on the Server Island request) → Pre-loads loaders → Components get data via `getData()`

+The Vite plugin automatically registers all loaders so middleware can discover them.
+Whether your component renders in the initial page or as a Server Island, the data loading just works! ✨

+See [SERVER_ISLANDS.md](./SERVER_ISLANDS.md) for more details and nested component examples.

 ## License